Emily Greene Balch: Early life and education

-She then studied at Harvard University, the University of Chicago, and the University of Berlin, and began teaching at Wellesley College in 1896.
+She then studied at Harvard University, the University of Chicago, and the University of Berlin.

+Career

+Balch began teaching at Wellesley College in 1896.
 She focused on immigration, consumption, and the economic roles of women.
-In 1913, she was appointed to serve as Professor of Economics at Wellesley, following the resignation of political economist Katharine Coman, who had founded the Department.
+In 1913, she was appointed to serve as Professor of Economics at Wellesley, following the resignation of political economist Katharine Coman, who had founded the department.
 That same year, Balch was promoted from Associate Professor to Professor of Political Economy and of Political and Social Science.

 Balch served on numerous state commissions, such as the first commission on minimum wages for women.
 She was a leader of the Women's Trade Union League, which supported women who belonged to labor unions.
 She published a major sociological study of Our Slavic Fellow Citizens in 1910.

 She was a longtime pacifist, and was a participant in Henry Ford's International Committee on Mediation, the follow-up organization to the Neutral Conference for Continuous Mediation.
 When the United States entered the war, she became a political activist opposing conscription in espionage legislation, and supporting the civil liberties of conscientious objectors.
-She collaborated with Jane Addams in the Women's Peace party and numerous other groups.
+She collaborated with Jane Addams in the Women's Peace Party and numerous other groups.

 In a letter to the president of Wellesley, she wrote we should follow "the ways of Jesus."
 Her spiritual thoughts were that American economy was "far from being in harmony with the principles of Jesus which we profess."
 Wellesley College terminated her contract in 1919.
 Balch served as an editor of The Nation, a well-known magazine of political commentary.

-Balch converted from Unitarianism and became a Quaker in 1921.
+Balch converted from Unitarianism to Quakerism in 1921.
 She stated, "Religion seems to me one of the most interesting things in life, one of the most puzzling, richest and thrilling fields of human thought and speculation... religious experience and thought need also a light a day and sunshine and a companionable sharing with others of which it seems to me there is generally too little...
 The Quaker worship at its best seems to me give opportunities for this sort of sharing without profanation."

 Her major achievements were just beginning, as she became an American leader of the international peace movement.
 In 1919, Balch played a central role in the International Congress of Women.
 It changed its name to the Women's International League for Peace and Freedom and was based in Geneva.

 She was hired by the League as its first international Secretary-Treasurer, administering the organization's activities.
 She helped set up summer schools on peace education and created new branches in over 50 countries.
 She cooperated with the newly established League of Nations regarding drug control, aviation, refugees, and disarmament.
-In World War II, she favored Allied victory and did not criticize the war effort, but she did support the rights of conscientious objectors.
+In World War II, she supported the Allied powers and did not criticize the war effort, but she did support the rights of conscientious objectors.